 How To Make Them

 Marinate the shrimp.
 The shrimp doesn’t have to really “marinate” but I like to give it some time to soak up the spices before cooking.
-Stir shrimp with the paprika, garlic powder, salt, arbol chile powder, oregano, and 1 tablespoon of the olive oil in a medium bowl.
-Let sit while you make the slaw, sauce and tortillas.
+Stir shrimp with the paprika, the 1 tsp garlic powder, salt, cayenne pepper, onion powder, dried thyme, oregano, and 1 tbsp of the olive oil in a medium bowl.
+Let the seasoned shrimp sit while you make the slaw, sauce and tortillas.

-Make the slaw.
-Thinly slice the cabbages and red onion (this mandolin makes it super easy).
+Make the cabbage slaw.
+Thinly slice the green and red cabbage and red onion (this mandolin makes it super easy).
 Transfer the veggies to a large bowl and toss with chopped fresh cilantro, lime juice, olive oil, and salt.
 You could add a pinch or two of ground cumin if you want.
 Set aside.

 Mix up the sauce.
 Combine the crema, lime zest (you should have about a teaspoon), lime juice, and salt in a small bowl.
 Whisk to combine, add more salt to taste if needed.
-You can make this up to 4 days in advance and keep in the refrigerator until ready to eat.
+You can make this up to 4 days in advance and keep in the refrigerator in an airtight container until ready to eat.

 Warm tortillas.
 Corn tortillas are better than flour for shrimp tacos.
-I like to give the tortillas a little char by toasting them on the open flame of my gas stove.
+I like to give the tortillas a little char by toasting them on the open flame of my gas stove over medium heat.
 You can also warm them in a dry skillet over medium-high heat.
 Keep warm in a tortilla warmer or wrap tightly in a clean kitchen towel.

 Serve.
 After you cooked the shrimp, immediately remove from the heat so they don’t overcook.
 To assemble the tacos, place about 1/4 cup (or as much as you want) of the slaw in the tortilla then top with a few shrimp and drizzle the lime crema over the top.
 Sprinkle with a few thinly sliced red onion pieces and some cilantro leaves if you’d like.
 If you love the spice, like we do, don’t forget the Salsa Macha or hot sauce.